 In addition to that, wireless networks also have to solve spoofing attacks where an attack claims to be a legitimate node to gain malicious access or perform denial of service attacks.
 Conventional security solutions, such as digital signatures, cannot fully address the spoofing issues, especially in the dynamic environment with unknown channel parameters.
 Recently, AI gains interest in spoofing detection tasks.
-As an example, a solution proposed in \cite{508} uses ML to detect and identify spoofing attacks in massive MIMO 5G networks.
-By collecting the virtual path gain of massive MIMO channel, a virtual channel space is created to detect the anomaly among the network users.
-In particular, a learning-based algorithm is built to estimate the anomalies and recognize spoofing attacks without knowing the knowledge of channel/signal information.
-Further, the work in \cite{509} also leverages the potential of ML to detect spoofing attacks in wireless sensor networks.
+As an example, the work in \cite{509} exploits the potential of ML to detect spoofing attacks in wireless sensor networks.
 By analyzing the correlation of signal strength on the mobile radio channel, the learning algorithm receives signal strength samples as the input data for abnormal behaviour analysis.
 To enhance the detection accuracy, the collected samples can be categorized into small windows that may include the attacking nodes and legitimate nodes.
 Then, a collaborative learning scheme with k-NN and k-means is applied to identify the spoofing attacks in the dense networks.
 Meanwhile, the authors in \cite{510} use RL to implement a spoofing detection model from the PHY layer perspective for wireless networks.
 The key concept is to exploit the CSI of radio packets to detect spoofing vulnerabilities.
 The spoofing authentication process is formulated as a zero-sum game including a receiver and spoofers.
 Here, the receiver specifies the test threshold in PHY spoofing detection, while spoofers select attack frequency to optimize its utility with respect to Bayesian risks.
 Specially, the threshold selection is achieved by trial and error process using Q-learning without knowing CSI such as channel variations. \end{itemize}

-\subsection{Lessons learned}
+\subsection{Lessons Learned}